FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 **In my own words:** I want to consider future oriented organisation, develop my investigative ability by analysing important issues, extend my personal leadership with constantly extending my own knowledge independently and apply targeted interaction implementing a proper group communication.

+// not precise enough and what exactly I want to improve
+// I want to be more relaibl or on time
+// taking initiative
+// I want to broaden my investigate ability with papers books collegues
+// personal leadership -> become scrum master or product owner
+// 360 degree feedback
+// did I make a plan and where I able to follow the plan
+// proof by feedback
+// make graphs of my github assignment handins

+// here its more convince than proof
 **Plan:**

 Week1: